GwenBritton/Linux-The_File_System/.guides/content/More-effective-File-Sytem-navigation-7661.md

 /home/codio/workspace/nested-directories/nested-level-1/nested-level-2/nested-level-3
 ```

 Wow!
 That's a long path!
-Lets understand what an absolute path and the root directory are.
+Let's understand what an absolute path and the root directory are.